-It's regrettable then that the PR only provided first-hand testimony from Mr and Mrs F on 27 July 2025, which is more than ten years after the events complained about and six years after the Letter of Claim.
+Regrettably, the PR only provided first-hand testimony from Mr and Mrs F on 27 July 2025, which is more than ten years after the events complained about and six years after the Letter of Claim.
 And it was only provided after our investigator rejected the complaint and explained why.
 By then, the court had handed down its judgment in Shawbrook v Financial Ombudsman Service.
-Experience tells me that the more time that passes between a complaint and the event(s) complained about, the greater the risk that the consumers' recollections will be vague and inaccurate and potentially influenced by discussions with others and even the complaint process itself.
+Experience tells me that the more time that passes between a complaint and the event(s) complained about, the greater the risk that the consumer's recollections will be vague and inaccurate and potentially influenced by discussions with others and even the complaint process itself.
 Indeed, as there's no evidence on file to corroborate Mr and Mrs F's recent testimony, I think there's a real risk that it was influenced by the PR's submissions and/or the judgment in Shawbrook v Financial Ombudsman Service.
-This means that I can't give their written recollections the weight necessary to conclude that the credit relationships in question were unfair because of a breach of Regulation 14(3).
+This means that I can't give their written recollections the weight necessary to conclude that the credit relationship in question were unfair because of a breach of the relevant prohibition.